 What is Haiku Commentary?

 Haiku Commentary is a weekly publication that was made to help people learn more about haiku and related forms, and to discover the greatness of perhaps the smallest poem.
+We share commentary on poems from both living and passed on poets.

-Haiku, senryu, tanka, haiga, haibun, and shahai is selected and written about in-depth, and posted here with the permission of authors, who retain their full copyright.
+Haiku, senryu, tanka, haiga, haibun, and shahai are selected and written about in-depth, and posted here with the permission of authors, who retain their full copyright.
 Authors can submit their poems and have it commented on, or submit their poems with their own commentary.
 If authors want to write a response to their commentary, they are free to do so and we will post it as additional commentary.
 See our “Submissions” page for more information.

 About Our Staff